Burien, Washington: Transportation

-King County Metro operates public transportation services out of Burien, including buses that connect the city to Seattle–Tacoma International Airport, Bellevue, Downtown Seattle, West Seattle, Kent, Auburn, Renton, Normandy Park, Des Moines, and Tukwila.
+King County Metro and Sound Transit operate public transportation services out of Burien, including buses that connect the city to Seattle–Tacoma International Airport, Bellevue, Downtown Seattle, West Seattle, Kent, Auburn, Renton, Normandy Park, Des Moines, and Tukwila.
 The Burien Transit Center began construction in July 2008 and finished in June 2009.

 The city lies at the junction of State Route 509 and State Route 518, immediately northwest of the airport.
 Several major arterial streets connect downtown Burien to areas to the north, including Ambaum Boulevard and Des Moines Memorial Drive.